 Your exposure to language and when you lost your hearing matters

-Some people place the number of English phonemes at around 40, however others say it is impossible to know how many phonemes there are because of all the different English dialects.
-Additionally, some people speak a blend of English dialects.
+Some people place the number of English phonemes at around forty, but others say it is impossible to know how many phonemes there are because of all the different English dialects.
 Your hearing threshold and exposure to various dialects can impact understanding when you have hearing loss.
-Also, when you lost your hearing– if you lost hearing pre-lingually as opposed to post-lingually– makes a difference.
+Also, when you lose your hearing makes a difference.
+Babies who lose their hearing pre-lingually have difficulty learning to understand speech.

 We are all different

-Further, individuals all differ in speech comprehension.
-Two people with the exact same hearing thresholds may not hear exactly the same way.
+Any two people with the exact same hearing thresholds may not hear exactly the same way.
 This can be hard for some to understand, but think about runners.
 All feet are different.
 Some people have flat feet, some don’t, some people are bow-legged, some may have scar tissue from old injuries, some legs are short and others long.
 Many factors determine how fast you run.
 It’s the same with hearing.
-Many factors determine how well you understand the sounds you hear besides measurements plotted on your audiogram.
-There are differences in how all your parts work together, as well as voices you’re used to and dialects, and many other variables.
+Many factors determine how well you understand the sounds you hear besides measurements plotted on an audiogram.

 Why does this happen?
 If you look at the picture of the cochlea below, you will notice different areas of the cochlea are responsible for detecting different frequencies.